 Introduction:

 On each occasion where [[CUname]] (Credit Union) uses a consumer report on any consumer for any credit or insurance transaction that is not initiated by that consumer, the Credit Union shall provide the consumer with the disclosure statements contained in the Fair Credit Reporting Act (FCRA) and implementing Regulation V. Within the solicitation, the Credit Union will provide both the short and long portion disclosures in the same language as the offer of credit or insurance.
+In connection with pre-screened offers for a residential mortgage loan, the Credit Union will adhere to additional specific requirements.

 Guidelines: